 Being overlooked is the daily reality for most people living in built-up areas with houses on either side, or immediately backing onto an outside space.
 The chances are you probably are being observed – at least occasionally – as you potter about in your garden.

-To get you started, we've rounded up the best garden privacy ideas so that you can enjoy your outdoor oasis in seclusion.
+We've rounded up the best garden ideas to create privacy, so that you can enjoy your outdoor oasis in seclusion.

 1. Provide shelter and privacy in the warmer months